dhansel/PaperTapeReader/README.md

 # Paper Tape Reader

 This is a DIY reader for 8-bit (9-hole) vintage paper tapes.
+I started working on this because I couldn't find any DIY solution online that would allow for fully automated tape playback.
+Hopefully someone will find this interesting/useful!

 ![FullPicture](/images/FullPicture.jpg)